 • Individuals in elephant groups benefit immensely from the influence of an older leader who can make crucial decisions about predatory danger.
 Playback experiments in Amboseli found that groups with older matriarchs responded more appropriately to predatory threat (male lion roars) than groups with younger matriarchs (McComb et al. 2011).

 • Matriarchs have superior spatial memory of migratory routes and water- or resource-rich areas which translates to better survival of offspring.
 In Amboseli, calves with more experienced mothers were better able to overcome periods of stress, especially regarding food shortages (Moss et al. 2011).

-• Family units show complex social ties but it is the older females who are key members of the network, being the most well-connected and influential.
+• Family units show complex social ties, but it is the older females who are critical members of the network, being the most well-connected and influential.
 Poaching targets older individuals for their larger ivory, with the consequence that many family groups suffer the loss of their matriarchs.
 Socially, elephants have proven to be remarkably resilient to poaching, with daughters taking up their mother’s social roles (Goldenberg et al. 2016).
-If an individual’s mother was highly social and died, the offspring tended to also be highly social.
+If an individual’s mother was highly social and died, the offspring also tended to be highly social.

 • Traditionally females are viewed as repositories of knowledge, but we now know that older, dominant bulls are also incredibly important for a well-functioning elephant society.

 • Older bulls are of great importance with regards to suppressing musth and abnormal/aggressive behaviour in younger bulls (Slotow & van Dyk 2001).
 Their presence helps to maintain social stability and behavioural norms.